 ACCOUNTABILITY and TRANSPARENCY

-This school's financial records will be posted online, including administrators' wages.
+This school's financial records will be posted online, including the wages of named administrators and un-named teachers.

 FUNDING and HOW IN THE WORLD TO GET STARTED

-On my last internet reading of the Indiana Code and the Indiana Charter School Board (ICSB), the state of Indiana pays about $5,000 per student, divided into 12 payments, one per month.
+On my last reading of the Indiana Code and the Indiana Charter School Board (ICSB), the state of Indiana pays about $5,000 per student, divided into 12 payments, one per month starting in June of the school year which starts mid-August.
 The tricky thing is this: The new school needs to get an enrollment count in May - before the previous school year is over - to start that per student funding.
-Parents of kids still in their "old school" must be convinced to sign a form releasing the public schools from holding a spot for their child, TO SIGN THIS RELEASE BEFORE this new charter school has gotten any funding to create a building or hire teachers to show the parents.
+This means parents of kids still in their "old school" must be convinced to sign a form releasing their current school from holding a spot for their child BEFORE this new charter school has gotten any funding to create the school or hire teachers to show the parents.

-How do I convince parents that I have a school with no money to make a school???
+It will be tricky to convince parents that I have a school with no money to make a school, but I live by the school motto: "We figure it out!"

 I will get some teachers to unofficially, and secretly so they don't get fired from their public school job, pledge to work for me if the school is a go.

-I will write up my best media release ever to get lots of interviews and attacks from public school advocates causing great publicity for the school's April and May Open House house at which I honestly explain the situation and ask parents to sign a pledge:
+I will write up my best media release ever to get lots of interviews and of course, unavoidable attacks from public school advocates causing great publicity for the school's April and May Open House house at which I honestly explain the situation and ask parents to sign a pledge:

 This is reality TV at its finest, which is not a high bar to aim for.
-Of course, I want more than 120 students - that's just 6 classrooms of 20 students each, but that is enough to struggle through the first year if no more enrolled, but, of course, more will.
-Those 120 students will cause the start of funding at the beginning of the summer, and as we paint murals on the building and something snazzy on the bus and park it out front, and put up really cool playground towers and slides to catch the eye, and buy equipment and tools, hire and train teachers, and hire contractors to finish up the classrooms, more kids will hear about it and beg their parents to enroll them.
-Then in September, those new students are counted and the funding increases so we can actually pay all the teachers.
-The trick is to get that first batch of kids enrolled to start the ball rolling.
+Of course, I want more than 60 students - that's just 3 classrooms of 20 students each, for a legally required 20:1 student to teacher ratio, but that is enough to fund the first year if no more enroll, but, of course, more will.
+Those 60 students will cause the start of funding, just 2 months before school starts, and as we paint murals on the building and something snazzy on the bus and park it out front, and put up really cool playground towers and slides to catch the eye, and buy equipment and tools, and hire and train teachers, and hire contractors to finish up the classrooms, more kids will hear about it and beg their parents to enroll them.
+Then in September, those new students are counted and the funding increases.
+The trick is to get that first batch of kids enrolled by May of the school year to start the ball rolling and commit to spending and building and training.

 What life skills do you wish you had been taught in school?